POTATO BUG POISON

 HOW IS YOUR GARDEN GROWING?

 So far so good.
-I was at the other garden last evening & couldn’t find a bug, so I will continue to check regularly.
+I was there last evening & couldn’t find a bug, so I will continue to check regularly.

 But when I went into my garden here a few hours ago, I saw that small bugs were hatching on many blossoms.

-I only put in 2 rows here for early eating.
-I forgot to put a brown bean in each hole as I had suggested to my readers.
-(A tip from someone else) But as I found adult potato bugs the past few weeks, I picked them all off; and as well picked off the leaves that had orange eggs underneath.
-I was quite confident that I destroyed almost all.
+I only put in 2 rows for early eating.
+I forgot to put a brown bean in each hole as i had suggested to my readers.
+(A tip from someone else) But as I found potato bugs the past few weeks, I picked them all off; and as well pick off the leaves that had orange eggs underneath.
+I was quite confident that I had almost all.
 But today’s many babies told me different.

 So I came in and boiled my usual potato bug poison.